terrorizer1980/postman-docs/src/pages/docs/postman-for-publishers/run-in-postman/introduction-run-button.md

 > If the button is dynamic, the prompts will open for the user in a modal, like the screenshot above.
 (The modal above is specific to Macs.)
 If the button is static, the prompts will open for the user in a new page.

-The app will open on their desktop and automatically have your collection opened and ready for use.
+The app will open on the user's desktop and automatically have your collection opened and ready for use.

 ## Security considerations